Back to top

 • Late March, 2014 - Public bid opening

-• April 2014 Board Meeting - Approve contractors to work on project
+• April 2014 Board Meeting - Approve contractors to work on the project

 • Late April, 2014 - Construction begins